A characterisation of F_q-conics of PG(2,q^3): -conics in the exact-at-infinity Bruck-Bose representation

 \section{$\Fq$-conics in the exact-at-infinity Bruck-Bose representation}

 \Label{sec4}

-We now determine in more detail the structure of the variety $\VCBB$ in the exact-at-infinity Bruck-Bose representation.
-We look at the three cases of an $\Fq$-subplane tangent, secant, and exterior to $\li$ separately.
+Let $\bar \C$ be an $\Fq$-conic in an $\Fq$-plane $\bar \pi$ of $\PG(2,q^3)$.
+In this section we determine in more detail the structure of the variety $\VCBB$ in the exact-at-infinity Bruck-Bose representation.
+We look at the three cases where $\bar\pi$ is secant, tangent and exterior to $\li$ separately.